hiAndrewQuinn/shell-bling-ubuntu/README.md

   - And to _get_ those ligatures, we set Kitty up to use [Fira Code by default](https://github.com/tonsky/FiraCode) everywhere!
 - [xclip](https://github.com/astrand/xclip): A command-line interface to the X11 clipboard, allowing you to **copy and paste between the terminal and GUI apps by piping to it.** Comes in handy way too often for me to live without!

+#### Help Text ...
+Helpers
+- [tldr](https://tldr.sh/): **Simplified and community-driven man pages**.
+It offers quick references to common command-line tasks.
+- [cheat](https://github.com/cheat/cheat): Allows you to **create and view interactive cheatsheets** on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.

+#### File and Directory Utilities
+- [lsd](https://github.com/Peltoche/lsd): A **modern version of the `ls` command** with a lot of improvements such as color support, icons, and more.
+- [tree](http://mama.indstate.edu/users/ice/tree/): Displays directories as trees (with optional color and HTML output).
+I'm just always surprised this isn't installed by default!

 #### Text Editors and Viewers
 - [bat](https://github.com/sharkdp/bat): **cat but with syntax highlighting**.
 I'm entirely serious, it's a big improvement!